ourcmcc/boycott-celebs/README.md

-# boycott-celebs
+# Boycott Celebrities

-A place to hold the list of celebrities that should be boycotted for their stance and support of genocide
+Trying to gather all the toxic and hateful references by the celebrities to hold them accountable for what they are saying.